 You should make sure that you carry the following in your vehicle in case you need to change your tyre:

-- A wheel brace which can be purchased from a suitable retailer if you do not have one in your vehicle
+A wheel wrench which can be purchased from a suitable retailer if you do not have one in your vehicle

 Although you may suffer a puncture or tyre damage at any time, you must ensure that you pull over somewhere safe and flat before attempting to change your tyre.
 Make sure that you park your vehicle somewhere that will not disrupt other motorists and set up a warning triangle 50 metres behind your vehicle.